lzuwei/end-to-end-multiview-lipreading/README.md

 You need to sign a license agreement before you can use this dataset.
 Details can be found on: http://www.ee.oulu.fi/research/imag/OuluVS2/index.html After you have downloaded the dataset successfully, you can use the provided scripts to pre-process the dataset.
-Instructions on how to pre-process the dataset
+Instructions on how to pre-process the dataset can be found on `preprocessOulu.pdf`

 ## Usage
 To use this package, make sure you have: